ravibaskaran/justo-android-ravi/FRAMEWORK_UPDATE_PLAN.md

 ## Executive Summary

-This document outlines a comprehensive plan to update all frameworks and dependencies in the Justo React Native application to address critical security vulnerabilities and modernize the technology stack.
-The plan prioritizes security fixes while ensuring application stability and feature compatibility.
+This document outlines a comprehensive plan to update all frameworks and dependencies in the Justo React Native application using a **Web-First Development Strategy**.
+Based on Phase 1 learnings about cloud environment limitations, this plan addresses critical security vulnerabilities and modernizes the technology stack while leveraging web development for rapid iteration and testing before mobile deployment.

 ## Critical Security Assessment